beaujeant/beaujeant.github.io/AppSec101/lab.md

 gcc mul.c -a mul
 ```

 This will compile `mul.c` and create the binary application `mul`.
-Now to run application, you simple need to execute the following command:
+Now, in order to run application, you simply need to execute the following command:

 ```
 ./mul